 For this part of the exercise we're going to use a Jupyter notebook to create the model.
 The Jupyter notebook is already included as an asset in the project you imported earlier.

-From your Project overview page, click on the
+Project overview page, click on the

 Assets tab to open the assets page where your project assets are stored and organized.